Total Distance: 42.5 km

 The trail emerged at a small beach on Mouse Lake.

 I loaded my gear into the boat and got out onto the lake.
 I hadn't paddled more than 20 meters, when I heard a rustling in the swampy area to my left.
-There was a cow moose staring at me less than 40 feet away on the shore.
+I glanced over to see a cow moose staring at me less than 40 feet away on the shore.
 The wind was blowing me into her and I froze for a moment.
 I wanted to get a picture of her, but I didn't want to get too close.
 Photo or quietly paddle away?
-I quickly reached into my pocket for my phone and I managed to get a blurry shot of her as she darted back into the bush.
+I reached into my pocket for my phone and I managed to get a blurry shot of her as she darted back into the bush after sensing my movement.

-Excited by that wildlife encounter, I moved into Mouse Lake to survey the lake.
+Excited by that wildlife encounter, I moved into Mouse Lake to survey the scene.
 The roundness and beachy shoreline of the lake reminded me of Welcome Lake further south in the park.
 It appeared that I had the lake to myself, and thus, my pick of campsites.
-I opted for one of the two sites on the eastern shore because it had a lovely beach between them, was spacious in a grove of trees, and would have a great sunset if the weather cooperated.
+I opted for one of the two sites next to one another on the eastern shore because it had a lovely beach between them, was spacious in a grove of trees, and would have a great sunset if the weather cooperated.

 It was about 2 pm when I pulled up to the beach and started carrying my gear up to my site.